ehsan-golbar/Variational_AutoEncoder_MNIST/README.md

 # Variational_AutoEncoder_MNIST

 This project implements a Variational Autoencoder (VAE) for reconstructing images from the MNIST dataset.
-The VAE is designed to learn a compressed representation of the input images and reconstruct them with minimal loss, while also learning a meaningful latent space.
+The VAE learns a compressed representation of the input images and reconstructs them with minimal loss, while also learning a meaningful latent space.

 ---